AgoraIO/agora_doc_source/README.md

   - API topics

-- Ditamaps for other platforms
+- DITA maps for other platforms